Gel electrophoresis: Polyacrylamide

 Polyacrylamide gel electrophoresis (PAGE) is used for separating proteins ranging in size from 5 to 2,000 kDa due to the uniform pore size provided by the polyacrylamide gel.
-Pore size is controlled by modulating the concentrations of acrylamide and bis-acrylamide powder used in creating a gel.
+Pore size is controlled by modulating the concentrations of acrylamide and bis-acrylamide powder and by the polymerization time used in creating a gel.
 Care must be used when creating this type of gel, as acrylamide is a potent neurotoxin in its liquid and powdered forms.

 Traditional DNA sequencing techniques such as Maxam-Gilbert or Sanger methods used polyacrylamide gels to separate DNA fragments differing by a single base-pair in length so the sequence could be read.
 Most modern DNA separation methods now use agarose gels, except for particularly small DNA fragments.
 It is currently most often used in the field of immunology and protein analysis, often used to separate different proteins or isoforms of the same protein into separate bands.
 These can be transferred onto a nitrocellulose or PVDF membrane to be probed with antibodies and corresponding markers, such as in a western blot.

-Typically resolving gels are made in 6%, 8%, 10%, 12% or 15%.
-Stacking gel (5%) is poured on top of the resolving gel and a gel comb (which forms the wells and defines the lanes where proteins, sample buffer, and ladders will be placed) is inserted.
+Typically resolving gels are made in 4%, 6%, 8%, 10%, 12% or 15% T. Stacking gel (5% T) is poured on top of the resolving gel and a gel comb (which forms the wells and defines the lanes where proteins, sample buffer, and ladders will be placed) is inserted.
 The percentage chosen depends on the size of the protein that one wishes to identify or probe in the sample.
 The smaller the known weight, the higher the percentage that should be used.
 Changes in the buffer system of the gel can help to further resolve proteins of very small sizes.